 CRM has become a real buzzword in today’s business world.
 Everyone is talking about it. everyone knows they can significantly benefit from it.
 Yet, only a few know which solution fits their business model the best.
-There is no denying the fact that CRM helps businesses from all industry verticals an example of this is CRM for Insurance Agencies and be it healthcare, financial, manufacturing, retail, etc. establish closer connections with customers and make data-driven decisions by organizing and centralizing customer data.
+There is no denying the fact that CRM helps businesses from all industry verticals an example of this is CRM for Insurance industries or be it healthcare, financial, manufacturing, retail, etc. establish closer connections with customers and make data-driven decisions by organizing and centralizing customer data.
 Enterprises are eager to invest in CRM technology as part of a determined effort to grow their customer base.
 However, without proper direction and strategy, such initiatives might not bring optimal results and hence a clear roadmap outlining the CRM Implementation Process first needs to be chalked out.

 There are various questions that you need to ask yourself before you start reaching out to CRM vendors.
 By having clear and concise answers to those questions, you will be able to clearly define your needs and follow CRM implementation best practices that will help your business grow by leaps and bounds.

 What is the driving force that has compelled you to start thinking about investing in this technology?
 What do you hope to achieve by adopting a CRM solution?
 Some are more interested in automating tasks while others desire to take advantage of the reporting and analytics features present in a CRM.
 Discuss the proposal with your Sales, Marketing, IT and Customer Service team, get their feedback and then devise a plan that clearly outlines what your goal is for implementing a CRM.
 Once you have adequately defined the problems that your organization is facing without a CRM, you can easily select the CRM that will help overcome those complications.